USCGC Raritan: World War II

 Germany invaded Denmark on 9 April 1940 and then laid claim to Denmark's crown colony, Greenland.
 The U.S. State Department immediately began negotiations with Henrik Kauffmann, the Danish government-in-exile representative in Washington, D.C. and Eske Brun, the Governor of Greenland to preserve Greenland's sovereignty.
 An agreement was reached on 3 May where Greenland requested U.S. protection.
 Because of the Coast Guard's experience with the International Ice Patrol and because it operated the only ships that were equipped to handle ice conditions in Greenland waters, the State Department requested Coast Guard assistance in enforcing claims of sovereignty and to prevent Germany from taking control of the cryolite mines at Ivittuut and establishing weather stations on the Eastern coastline.
 In August, Raritan along with the cutters Duane, Modoc, and Northland joined Ice Patrol cutters Comanche and Campbell as the first cutters assigned to the Greenland Patrol.

 Raritan was transferred to U.S. Navy control on 1 November 1941 by Executive Order 8929 which transferred the entire Coast Guard from the United States Department of the Treasury to the United States Navy.
 Raritan continued to be homeported at Boston under U.S. Navy control but was manned by Coast Guard personnel.

 Post-war service

 After the Coast Guard was returned to the Treasury Department on 1 January 1946 in accordance with Executive Order 9666, Raritan continued to operate in Boston Harbor.
-She subsequently was transferred to Portsmouth, Virginia. and in 1962 she was assigned to the Great Lakes and her home port was Grand Haven, Michigan.
+She was subsequently transferred to Portsmouth, Virginia. and in 1962 she was assigned to the Great Lakes and her home port was Grand Haven, Michigan.

 Raritan was decommissioned from Coast Guard service on 14 May 1988.